diptanshumittal/GSoC-2021-Report/README.md

 ## Introduction

+In this **Google Summer of Code 2021** project, we continued the development of [CompEngine: Time-Series Features](https://www.comp-engine-features.org/), an online platform that helps users to explore the collection of over 7700 time-series analysis methods implemented in the [_hctsa_ library](https://github.com/benfulcher/hctsa) and compare their new time-series analysis methods with the existing methods in the _hctsa_ library.

+Existing time-series analysis methods in the _hctsa_ package have been developed in various disciplines, and it's ambiguous how standard analysis methods in one field are related to those used in another field.
+To unify interdisciplinary literature on time-series analysis so that users can pick the best methods for their data, we first need to enable users to understand how different methods relate to each other.

-In this **Google Summer of Code 2021** project I continued the development of [CompEngine: Time-Series Features](https://www.comp-engine-features.org/), an online-platform that helps the user to compare new time-series analysis algorithms to a collection of over 7700 existing algorithms in the [_ hctsa_ package](https://github.com/benfulcher/hctsa).
-The portal takes a new time-series analysis algorithm (as Python or Julia code) from the user and computes its outputs across a [dataset of 1000 diverse time series](https://figshare.com/articles/1000_Empirical_Time_series/5436136).
+In this project, we developed an interactive portal to visualize and understand how a library of > 7700 methods are related to each other in a user-friendly and interactive way across three visualizations.
+The portal also takes a new time-series analysis algorithm (as Python or Julia code) from the user and computes its outputs across a [dataset of 1000 diverse time series](https://figshare.com/articles/1000_Empirical_Time_series/5436136).
 It then analyzes the Spearman correlation between the output of the user's algorithm with the _hctsa_ feature library and presents a range of intuitive output visualizations that show the best-matching features.
 This output allows any new